Storidge/cio-user-docs/operations/backup_minio.md

 For consistent operation, you can use [profiles](https://docs.storidge.com/cio_cli/profile.html#cio-profile-create) to ensure backup is enabled for certain applications or classes of service.

 Using the MYSQL profile as an example, set the 'enabled' key for the backup service to 'yes'.
+Change other backup service parameters to meet your backup requirements.
 Save the profile to the datastore with `cio profile add MYSQL`.

 ```
 capacity: 10